ChrisHixon/cimg/README.md

 ## Unmount an image

-$ cimg (umount|unmount) (filename)
+$ cimg unmount|umount (filename)

 ## Check image status

 $ cimg status (filename)

+# Tips

+For best results, use the configured filename extension (.cimg by default) for the encrypted image files.
+This extension will be stripped off to obtain the name used for the device mapper and mount point (e.g. for filename private.cimg, the mapper will be /dev/mapper/private, and mount point will be /mnt/private).
+However, any file extension will work but it'll be included in the mapper/mount point name.

 # Defaults

-At this time, there are a few defaults that can be changed in the script code itself:
+There are a few defaults that can be changed in the script code itself:

 EXT=cimg # encrypted image file extension